How We Help Stamford Animal Care & Control

 On March 1, 2007, OPIN held its organization meeting with Shelter Manager Laurie Hollywood, and a working partnership was formed.
 OPIN recognizes Laurie’s success, commitment to public safety and compassion toward the well-being of the shelter’s homeless animals, and supports the no-kill philosophy for which the shelter has become recognized.

 It is shocking how little the City of Stamford budgets for animal care.
-The Kennel Maintainer position has been completely cut out of the budget this year, making it the third consecutive year this position has been omitted.
-The 2010 budget reveals a cut of $6,500 in Dog Maintenance Expense (Animal Control requested $25,478 and was allowed $18,970).
-The 2011 budget has the reduced $18,970 amount once again budgeted for Dog Maintenance Expense.
-That gives Laurie an average of $364 per week to care for the dogs this year.
-That expense is to cover dog food, rabies vaccines and some minor medical care, but not any special care such as dentals, special surgeries, chemotherapy or the like for the 30 or so dogs the Shelter holds at any given time.
+The Kennel Maintainer position has been completely cut out of the budget for the past several years.
+Recent budgets have given Laurie an average of approximately $364 per week to care for the dogs per year.
+That expense is to cover dog food, rabies vaccinations and some minor medical care, but not any special care such as dentals, special surgeries, chemotherapy or the like for the 30 or so dogs the Shelter holds at any given time.